With its mountainous terrain and reliable rainfall, Tasmania overachieves in the world of waterfalls.

 Tasmania’s highest waterfall makes a 104m plunge into rainforest on the west coast.
 From Williamsford, just south of Rosebery, the falls are reached along the course of an abandoned mining tramway through open, park-like rainforest (3hr return, 11.5km).
 View them from the base, or step out onto the long suspension bridge high over the creek for a more exhilarating perspective.

 St Columba Falls

 Detour from Stanley to the edge of takayna / Tarkine to find the unusual geology of this beautiful waterfall, pouring over hexagonal columns of basalt.
-From the car park, a series of steps leads down to a lookout platform beside the two-tier falls, and it's also just a 5min walk to Big Tree, one of the giants of takyna / Tarkine.
-The browntop stringybark tree has a girth of about 16m and stands more than 60m tall.
+From the car park, a series of steps leads down to a lookout platform beside the two-tier falls.
+A second wheelchair-accessible platform offers views from above.
+The falls are just a 5min walk to Big Tree, one of the giants of takayna / Tarkine.
+The brown-top stringybark tree has a girth of about 16m and stands more than 60m tall.